 As more state legalize marijuana for medical and recreational use, society’s view on the drug will change.
 In Alabama, marijuana is still illegal in all forms.
 Alabama’s marijuana laws are some of the most strict in the country.
 People facing legal issues due to the sale or use of marijuana can be facing some serious repercussion.
-Felony charges, mandatory jail time, and/or very massive fines are all possible repercussions in Alabama for possessing or selling even small amounts of pot.
+Unlike states such as louisiana and Texas, felony charges, mandatory jail time, and/or very massive fines are all possible repercussions in Alabama for possessing or selling even small amounts of pot.
 The punishments in Alabama associated with marijuana are as follows:

 Anyone caught cultivating or trafficking marijuana in Alabama face some extremely harsh mandatory sentences.
 The charges they face is based on the amount of marijuana hey were found growing or trafficking.

 ?
 For 1 kilo to 100 lbs – the minimum is 3 years and there’s a mandatory $25,000 fine

 ?
 For 100-500 lbs -the minimum is 5 years and a $50,000 fine